maialenz/movieQuiz/README.md

 - The logo's design represents the film industry and is easily recogniseable by users as a movie orientated game.

 ---

 ## FEATURES

 ### Existing Features

 - The site will consist of four pages: homepage, the game page, the end page and the highscores page.
-Based on the user selection, the application will show the respective page.
-The site will be responsive for most screen sizes, but it's best enjoyed on medium screens.
+Based on the user selection, the user will be taken to the respective page.
+The site will be responsive for most screen sizes, but it's best enjoyed on medium to large size screens.

 - **Homepage:**